Italy is one of the most gluten-free friendly places to travel. Find out more about traveling to Florence, Italy gluten-free!

 The staff was really nice and offered gluten-free dining recommendations.
 We had already planned our meals (I always do research before we leave for our trip), but we appreciated the help.

 Our room was fairly large by European standards and had a full bathroom and mini-refrigerator.
-We stocked up on additional snacks at the store and then set off exploring the beautiful city of Florence.
+We stocked up on additional snacks at the store and then set off exploring the beautiful city of Florence for our gluten-free Florence vacation.

 What restaurants we ate at: